-Section 30(c) - Substantial prejudice to the effective conduct of public affairs
+Section 30(c) - substantial prejudice to the effective conduct of public affairs

-An exemption under section 30(c) of FOISA (prejudice to effective conduct of public affairs) applies to some of the information requested.
-This exemption applies because revealing the source of the Scottish Government's legal advice on this matter would be likely to lead to conclusions being drawn from the fact that any particular lawyer has, or has not, provided advice, which in turn would be likely to impair the Government's ability to take forward its work.
+An exemption under section 30(c) of FOISA (prejudice to effective conduct of public affairs) applies to a small amount the information requested.
+This exemption applies because revealing the source of the Scottish Government's legal advice on the Scottish Government's Covid-19 response, would be likely to lead to conclusions being drawn from the fact that any particular lawyer has, or has not, provided advice, which in turn would be likely to impair the Government's ability to take forward its work on such matters in future.
 This would constitute substantial prejudice to the effective conduct of public affairs in terms of the exemption.